kenatiod/MUT/Understanding Machine Understanding.md

 Finally, cognitive neuroscience research suggests that understanding is not a unitary process, but rather emerges from the coordinated activity of multiple brain networks and cognitive systems.
 As such, AI systems may need to incorporate multiple interacting components that can support different aspects of understanding, such as perception, attention, memory, reasoning, and decision-making (Bengio, 2017; Botvinick et al., 2019).
 By integrating these different components in a flexible and dynamic way, AI systems may be able to achieve more human-like levels of understanding and cognitive flexibility.

 Of course, there are also important differences between biological and artificial systems that need to be taken into account.
-The human brain is an incredibly complex and adaptive system that has been shaped by millions of years of evolution, and there are many aspects of its function that are still poorly understood (Adolphs, 2015; Bassett & Gazzaniga, 2011).
+The human brain is an incredibly complex and adaptive system that has been shaped by millions of years of evolution, and there are many aspects of its function that are still poorly understood (Bassett & Gazzaniga, 2011).
 As such, while cognitive neuroscience can provide valuable insights and inspiration for AI research, it is important not to oversimplify or overgeneralize from biological findings (Kriegeskorte & Douglas, 2018).

-Additionally, there are many challenges involved in translating insights from cognitive neuroscience into practical AI systems, such as the need for large amounts of training data, the difficulty of specifying appropriate objective functions, and the computational complexity of biologically-inspired architectures (Hassabis et al., 2017; Marcus, 2018).
+Additionally, there are many challenges involved in translating insights from cognitive neuroscience into practical AI systems, such as the need for large amounts of training data, the difficulty of specifying appropriate objective functions, and the computational complexity of biologically-inspired architectures (Marcus, 2018).
 As such, while cognitive neuroscience can provide a valuable source of ideas and constraints for AI research, it is important to recognize that the development of artificial systems with human-like understanding will require a significant amount of additional research and engineering effort.

 Despite these challenges, the insights from cognitive neuroscience research on the distributed, context-sensitive, and embodied nature of understanding provide a promising foundation for the development of more flexible and adaptable AI systems.
 By incorporating these insights into the design of artificial neural networks, knowledge representation schemes, and learning algorithms, researchers may be able to create systems that can exhibit more human-like levels of understanding and cognitive flexibility.
 While there is still much work to be done, the convergence of cognitive neuroscience and artificial intelligence research offers an exciting opportunity to advance understanding of both biological and artificial cognition, and to create systems that can interact with the world in increasingly intelligent and adaptive ways.